lovett/notifier/README.md

 psql -U notifier notifier -f schema/00-base-schema.sql
 ```

-The application will connect to the database over a TCP socket even if
-both are running on the same host.
-Connections over Unix domain
-sockets aren't currently supported.

-In order for database authentication to succeed, the Postgrs
+In order for database authentication to succeed, the Postgres
 `pg_hba.conf` should have a setup like this:

 ```